Start9Labs/documentation/site/source/user-manual/service-guides/lightning/index.rst

     connecting-lndc

-If you'd like to allocate only a portion of your lightning node's liquidity to a wallet or have a wallet that can receive but not make payments, you can connect to your node via LNbits:
+If you'd like to allocate only a portion of your lightning node's liquidity to a wallet or have a wallet that can receive but not make payments, you can use LNbits:

   .. toctree::
     :maxdepth: 2